-Dear YPAD Advisory Panel Members, Ambassadors and Volunteers:
+Dear YPAD Advisory Panel Members, Ambassadors, Certified Dance Professionals, and Volunteers:

 Thank you for your important work with YPAD!
 We are so grateful for the time, energy, and resources that you give to the movement.
 Y.P.A.D. – Youth Protection Advocates in Dance, embrace and recognize that we have members in YPAD from different Faiths, sexual orientations, ethnicity, cultures, beliefs, socioeconomic status, regions, political parties, skin color, body shape, skill sets, abilities, genders, etc. You are accepted here.
 We need to be the example of how a group of people with this much diversity functions together and unites to educate on a common cause; our children’s human right to believe that it is because of the differences listed above that they are valuable and worthy.
 They are unique beings with their own signature and purpose and these differences were not a mistake and they matter.
 YOU MATTER.
 Our children are watching and listening closely, specifically on social media, and we must show them we will love each other, ask questions and listen to understand each other on a deeper level, find common ground, offer empathy, share, and be open hearted and honor each others’ humanity.
 WE NEED TO BE THE EXAMPLE IN PERSON AND ONLINE.